CiprianVlad/Banking_Simulation_System/readme_copie.md

 when you withdraw money from said account. \
 Also in contul de investitii cand investesti in x companie iti ia taxa ca in real life.

-Workflow : clone pe master la main_project ; Implementez investing_acc.h si .cpp + child_acc.h si .cpp
+Workflow : clone pe master la main_project \
+Implementez investing_acc.h si .cpp + child_acc.h si .cpp \
+Modify ApplyInterest so it only is in savings_acc.h / cpp \
 In investing_acc.h (am 10 stockuri in care cineva poate investii) In .cpp implementez algoritmica pentru investit